 We use the mouse as a paradigm for investigating the developmental biology of female gonadogenesis and early embryogenesis.
-In particular, we study molecular mechanisms used by oocyte-specific maternal factors to promote folliculogenesis, ensure fertilization, and sustain cleavage-stage development.
-My research projects include the following:
+In particular, we investigate molecular mechanisms of oocyte-specific maternal factors that promote folliculogenesis, ensure fertilization and support early development.
+Our research projects include:

-At birth, the ovary contains its full complement of germ cells, each surrounded by a single layer of granulosa cells, which together form primordial follicles.
+Folliculogenesis: At birth the ovary contains its full complement of germ cells, each surrounded by a single layer of granulosa cells which together form primordial follicles.
 We have identified a novel, oocyte-specific, basic helix-loop-helix transcription factor, FIGLA (factor in the germline, alpha).
-The single-copy FIGLA gene has been disrupted in embryonic stem cells and these cells have been used to establish mouse lines.
-Female mice lacking FIGLA are sterile because of germ cell depletion, secondary to an inability to form primordial follicles perinatally.
-Investigations of downstream targets of FIGLA are providing additional insights into follicle formation and the post-natal control of germ cell identity during oogenesis.
+When the single-copy Figla gene is ablated, female mice are sterile because of germ cell depletion secondary to an inability to form primordial follicles.
+Identification of downstream targets of FIGLA should provide additional insights into the molecular basis of follicle formation and provide candidate genes for maternal effects that disrupt embryogenesis.

-We have identified a subcortical maternal complex (SCMC) that is required for cleavage-stage embryogenesis.
-Members of the complex include FLOPED (factor located in oocytes permitting embryonic development), TLE6 (a Groucho-like co-repressor), MATER (maternal antigen that embryos require), and a binding partner Filia.
-Embryos derived from FLOPED or MATER null eggs do not progress beyond the two-cell stage and are sterile.
-Null embryos from other components of the complex have impaired cleavage-stage progression and decreased fecundity.
-Efforts are underway to define molecular mechanisms associated with activation of the embryonic genome and establishment of initial embryonic cell lineages.
+Early Development: We have identified maternal factors, including a subcortical maternal complex (SCMC) that is required for cleavage-stage embryogenesis.
+Members of the complex include FLOPED (factor located in oocytes permitting embryonic development), TLE6 (a Groucho-like co-repressor), MATER (maternal antigen that embryos require) and a binding partner, Filia.
+Embryos derived from Floped, Tle6 or Mater null eggs, do not progress beyond the 2-cell stage, do not activate the embryonic genome and are uniformly infertile.
+Efforts are underway to define the molecular basis of these and other maternal effect phenotypes, particularly those that affect activation of the embryonic genome.